-- Scholarship funds are available for reimbursement of professional development expenses of up to $1,000 for individuals, $1,500 for individuals traveling to or from the contiguous United States, and $5,000 for multidisciplinary teams.
+- Scholarship funds are available for reimbursement of professional development expenses of up to $1,500 for individuals, $2,500 for individuals whose traveling to or from the contiguous United States, and up to $7,500 for multidisciplinary teams.

 - Scholarships are limited to available program funds and processed in the order in which applications are received.